kasraavand/English-to-Persian-text-translator/README.md

 #A simple English to Persian text translator

-##For now its contains the following features :
+##For now it contains the following features :

 <li>show the translate of worlds </li>
 <li>translating the text by sentences</li>